-The ability and the enjoyment of reading allows pupils to develop culturally, emotionally, intellectually, socially and spiritually.
+The ability to read and the enjoyment it brings allow pupils to develop culturally, emotionally, intellectually, socially and spiritually.
 Reading also enables pupils to both acquire knowledge and to build on what they already know.

 There are two dimensions involved in the skill of reading: word reading (decoding and fluency) and comprehension (both listening and reading).